How to Write Black Friday Text Messages Leads and Customers Will Actually Engage With

 In writing, active voice ensures the subject of a sentence, usually the person doing the action, is the focus of the sentence.
 Using active voice generally leads to shorter and clearer sentences.

-An example of active voice: Skipio gives sales teams a way to connect personally with every single prospect.
+An example of active voice: Skipio gives sales teams a way to connect personally with every single lead.
 (The subject of the sentence, Skipio, is doing the action of offering this solution.)

-An example of passive voice: A way for sales teams to connect personally with every single prospect is offered by Skipio.
+An example of passive voice: A way for sales teams to connect personally with every single lead is offered by Skipio.
 (The subject of the sentence, Skipio, is no longer the focus.)

 The second sentence isn’t incorrect, but the first example sounds nicer and reads more clearly.